GingaaBread/GNOStatic/src/essentials/operators/comparison_operators.md

 ## Divides Operator |

+> Type: binary

 The `|` operator returns `true` if the left integer operand divides the right integer operand.
 Else, it returns `false`.

 _Example:_